-WASHINGTON STATE DEPT. OF HEALTH WUE EXCERPT:
+WASHINGTON STATE DEPTARTMENT OF HEALTH WATER USE EFFICIENCY (WUE) EXCERPT:

 In 2003, the Washington State Legislature passed Engrossed Second Substitute House Bill 1338, better known as the Municipal Water Law, to address the increasing demand on our state’s water resources.
 The law established that all municipal water suppliers must use water more efficiently in exchange for water right certainty and flexibility to help them meet future demand.
 Creating a regulatory WUE program is intended to achieve a consistently high level of stewardship among all municipal water suppliers.

 Pressure on our state’s water resources comes from many sources, including population growth, instream flows, and business needs.
 As the potential for developing new sources of water within the state diminishes, the efficient use of water is necessary to meet future demand.